AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootOneToManyBidirectional/README.md

      - as entities identifiers, use assigned identifiers (business key, natural key (`@NaturalId`)) and/or database-generated identifiers and override (on child-side) properly the `equals()` and `hashCode()` methods as [here](https://vladmihalcea.com/the-best-way-to-implement-equals-hashcode-and-tostring-with-jpa-and-hibernate/)\
      - if `toString()` need to be overridden, then pay attention to involve only for the basic attributes fetched when the entity is loaded from the database

+**Note:** Pay attention to remove operations, especially to removing child entities.
+The `CascadeType.REMOVE` and `orphanRemoval=true` may produce too many queries.
+Relying on *bulk* operations is most of the time the best way to go for deletions.

 <a href="https://leanpub.com/java-persistence-performance-illustrated-guide"><p align="center"><img src="https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/Java%20Persistence%20Performance%20Illustrated%20Guide.jpg" height="410" width="350"/></p></a>